EVENTS & NEWS

 THE EXHIBITION IN THE CLIMATE HUB IN WANDSWORTH IN JUNE & JULY 2022

-‘The Changing Layers And Climate of Wandsworth’ lead to lots of discussion, interest and inspiration.
+‘The Changing Layers And Climate of Wandsworth’ led to lots of discussion, interest and inspiration.

 THANK YOU to Artists Information Company for the AN Bursary in May 2022 for funding towards developing my creative practice.
 Very much appreciated.